 For football fans, Monday mornings bring mixed emotions.
 Sadness that Sunday is over, joy that your team won, anger that your team lost, or complete devastation that your star player is out with a season ending injury, such as an ACL tear.
-This past Sunday was quite the doozy for NFL fans and fantasy footballers alike, with Odell Beckham Jr. coming down with a season-ending ACL tear.
+It can be quite the doozy for NFL fans and fantasy footballers alike, with season-ending ACL tears.
 Putting the game aside, why is it that ACL tears seem to be more common?
 Well, that answer is somewhat simple.
 An awkward movement or odd rotation can easily cause a tear since there is little support around the joint.
 In these games, bit hits or strange landings make up the recipe for disaster causing a tear.
 So, let’s dive into a few tips on how to prevent a torn ACL and also how to recover after surgery.

 How Can You Prevent a Torn ACL?

 The best prevention for ACL tears is a good pre-season screening exam.
 At Advanced, we perform pre-season screening exams for athletes of all levels.
 In this exam, we test jumping and landing skills and cutting techniques as well as quad girth.
 If we look at the research regarding predisposition to ACL tears, we see that females tend to account for the greater percentage of ACL tears in sport.
 The reason for this is that females jump and land more with quadriceps as opposed to males who use more glutes and hamstrings.
 These faulty mechanics enhance the forward tibial translation putting tension on the ACL.
 So, from our evaluations, we learn from that technique can be evaluated and corrected to prevent the tear.